What is a cluster headache?

 How are cluster headaches treated?

-A nasal spray called sumatriptan (Imitrex) is also used to relieve the severe pain of a cluster headache.
+To stop at least subdue an attack in progress, you may take oxygen through a face mask.
+Your doctor may also prescribe a nasal spray called sumatriptan (Imitrex) to relieve the severe pain of a cluster headache.
 Sumatriptan is a selective serotonin receptor agonist -- a medication that causes blood vessels in the brain to constrict, thereby relieving pain.

 The second part of cluster headache treatment is to prevent recurrent attacks by using daily medication.
-There are numerous medications that are used to prevent cluster headache attacks, but only a few have been tested through randomized controlled clinical trials.
+Several medications are used to prevent cluster headache attacks:

 Verapamil.
 A medication that relaxes blood vessels.